uhh-lt/mangosteen/code/README.md

 * `make babelnet-extract` installs the [BabelNet Extract](https://github.com/nlpub/babelnet-extract) dependency and extracts the useful data from it (it takes quite a long time);
 * `make egos` obtains clusters ego networks;
 * `make clusters` obtains semantic classes with hypernyms;
-* `make arrange` writes the summaries using `enumerate.sh`;
+* `make arrange` writes the summaries;
-* `make evaluate` tunes the parameters using `enumerate.sh`.
+* `make evaluate` tunes the parameters.

 The name of the input file is expected to be `ddt.tsv` which can be downloaded [here](http://panchenko.me/data/joint/ddt/ddt-mwe-45g-8m-thr-agressive2-cw-e0-N200-n200-minsize5-isas-cmb-nopos-closure.csv.gz) or via `make ddt.tsv`.
 Generally, to reproduce our study, it is sufficient to run `make all` after installing the dependencies.
 All the resulting files are stored in the dictionary named like `P80_T100_Elog_N0_Htfidf`.
 The directory name reflects the parameters used to obtain the results.
+To try grid search over the algorithm hyper-parameters, it is possible to run `./enumerate.sh make all`, but it takes a long time.

 The following files can be of interest:

 * `41-join.txt` with the semantic classes, their hyperyms, and WordNet-based scores;
 * `42-aggregate.txt` with the summary on the evaluation on WordNet.